mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

    cd /c/Users/jdcolby/ES218
    ```

-3. Navigate to the Github/repo page you want to clone.
+3. In your web browser, navigate to the Github/repo page you want to clone.
+(Note that if you are given a link to a **GitHub Classroom** assignment, you will use that link instead and this as well as the next two steps).

 4. Click on the *Code* button.
 This will reveal the full web path to your repo.